ComputationalBiomedicineGroup/Rectangle/README.md

 [link-tests]: https://github.com/ComputationalBiomedicineGroup/Rectangle/actions/workflows/build.yaml
 [badge-docs]: https://img.shields.io/readthedocs/rectanglepy

-Rectangle embodies a ”second-generation” deconvolution methodology, setting itself apart from other second-generation methods through its efficiency in signature creation and its handling of challenges within the deconvolution process.
+Rectangle is an open-source Python package developed for computational deconvolution Rectangle presents a novel approach to second-generation deconvolution, characterized by hierarchical processing, an estimation of unknown cellular content and a significant reduction in data volume during signature matrix computation.
-To establish a precise deconvolution method, we employ a hierarchical analysis approach, incorporate mRNA bias correction, and provide an estimation of unknown cellular content.
+Rectangle was developed to outperform existing deconvolution solutions by introducing methods that promise improvements in cell-type fraction estimation accuracy while keeping a low computational profile.

 ## Getting started